Special Weather Statement issued for Southwest Mountains by NWS - News Break

 Special Weather Statement issued for Southwest Mountains by NWS

-Effective: 2021-07-12 17:58:00 MDT Expires: 2021-07-12 18:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rains will cause water to pond on roads and in low spots.
+Effective: 2021-07-12 17:16:00 MDT Expires: 2021-07-12 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
+Heavy rains will cause water to pond on roads and in low spots.
 Fast running water will quickly fill arroyos and ditches.
-Persons in campgrounds should consider seeking sturdy shelter until this storm passes.
-Target Area: Southwest Mountains SIGNIFICANT WEATHER ADVISORY FOR SOUTH CENTRAL CATRON COUNTY UNTIL 645 PM MDT At 608 PM MDT, Doppler radar was tracking a strong thunderstorm near Beaverhead, or 14 miles north of Gila Hot Springs, moving south southeast at 10 mph.
-Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Heavy rain will also be possible with this storm.
-Locations impacted include Beaverhead.alerts.weather.gov
+Target Area: Southwest Mountains SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL CATRON COUNTY UNTIL 545 PM MDT At 515 PM MDT, Doppler radar was tracking a strong thunderstorm near Red Hill, or 19 miles east of Springerville, moving southwest at 20 mph.
+Nickel size hail, winds in excess of 40 mph and heavy rain will be possible with this storm.
+This storm will remain over mainly rural areas of west central Catron County.
+This includes Highway 60 between Mile Markers 0 and 10.alerts.weather.gov

 Comments / 0